TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 - **Encumbrance**:  Light weapons count as half an item for encumbrance purposes.
 Two light items can fill one line of your Gear/Equipment chart.
 - **Dual Wielding**: When wielding a Light weapon in one hand, you can use a bonus action to make an off-hand attack with another Light weapon.
 The off-hand attack does not add your ability score to its damage.

+### Mass Produced

+Weapons, ammunition, tools, or armor of this quality are made quickly and with cheaper materials, often by societies that are at higher tech levels then those that introduced the item.
+A Mass Produced item has the following drawbacks:

+- **-1 to Damage**: Subtracts -1 from all damage rolls made with this weapon.
+This penalty does stack with magical penalties, if the weapon is or becomes cursed.
+- **-1 to Hit**: Subtracts -1 from all hit rolls made with this weapon.
+This penalty does stack with magical penalties, if the weapon is or becomes cursed.
+- **No Choice**: The penalties to hit and damage are both automatically applied, and cannot be chosen or mitigated.
+- **Limited Evolution**: Mass Produced items can never become Specialized Tools, Elite Gear, or Named Items.
+- **Limited Repairability**: Mass Produced items take twice as long to repair and clean.
+- **High-Tech Mass Production**: A society that is of higher tech levels than the tech level that introduced the weapon can mass produce the item.
+- **Reduced Cost**: Costing half the amount it normally would, representing the economies of scale achieved through high-tech mass production.
+- **Reduced Time**: Creating a mass produced item will take half the normal amount of time.
+- **Bulk Production:** When a mass-produced item is built, the process generates 2 additional items of the same type for the same production cost, representing the efficiency of mass production systems.
+- **Fragile**: Due to cost-cutting measures, the mass-produced item is fragile and more susceptible to breaking.

 ### Masterwork Rule

 Weapons of this quality are made with exceptional skill and materials.
 A Masterwork weapon grants the following benefits: